Hi, I’m Elizaveta, a recent doctoral graduate from Georgia Tech.

 Research Interests: Applied microeconomics, international trade, labor economics, geospatial analysis, transportation.

-I am currently a PhD candidate in Economics at the Georgia Institute of Technology, approaching the end of my studies.
-In addition to my doctoral studies, I recently completed my studies towards an M.S. in Geographic Information Science & Technology at Georgia Tech.
+I am currently a consultant working for Carnegie Mellon University.
+I recently completed my doctoral studies in Economics at the Georgia Institute of Technology.
+In addition to economics, I recently completed my studies towards an M.S. in Geographic Information Science & Technology at Georgia Tech.

 My research interests within economics are applied microeconomics and international trade.
 Currently, my research focuses on integrating the fields of economics and GIS.